-Keys Group is dedicated to delivering specialist therapeutic residential care and education services to young people and support for their families.
+Keys Group are dedicated to delivering specialist therapeutic residential care and education services to young people and support for their families.

-Although our schools may differ in character through the variety of learning opportunities and experiences that are on offer across the breadth of the company, at the human level the staff share a common ethos and unshakable enthusiasm and commitment to endeavour to see that each and every child has the opportunity to learn, grow, be safe and succeed.
-This is underpinned by a coordinated common purpose, a sharing of good practice, adaptability without instability, consistency and straightforward honest approach.
+Although our schools may differ in character through the variety of learning opportunities and experiences that are on offer across the breadth of the company.
+Staff share a common ethos and unshakable enthusiasm and commitment to endeavour to see that each child has the opportunity to learn, grow, be safe and succeed.
+This is underpinned by a coordinated common purpose, a sharing of good practice, adaptability without instability, consistency and straightforward, honest approach.

-All our schools are prepared and resourced to admit the most challenging of young people: those who have need of emotional and behavioural support, and those who present mental health challenges.
-We strive to provide quality education programmes to meet individual need and currently have 88% of our schools rated Good or above with Ofsted.
+All our schools are prepared and resourced to admit the most challenging of young people: those who need emotional and behavioural support, and those who present mental health challenges.
+We strive to provide quality education programmes to meet the individual needs and currently have 88% of our schools rated Good or above with Ofsted.

 We offer provision that is based on the National Curriculum and will include access at a minimum to core subjects (Literacy, Numeracy, Science and ICT), in addition to a vocational curriculum, physical education, humanities, citizenship, PSE incorporating religious studies.

-All our schools work with local colleges and alternative provider partnerships to ensure that pupils can have a broad menu of experiences available to them in order to accommodate their preferred learning style and through learning develop their strengths and interests, improve their personal effectiveness and sense of self-worth, with the hope that they do not enter the NEET category.
+All our schools work with local colleges and alternative provider partnerships to ensure that pupils can have a broad menu of experiences available to them to accommodate their preferred learning style.
+Through learning develop their strengths and interests, improve their effectiveness and sense of self-worth, with the hope that they do not enter the NEET category.

-The local environment and community is one of our greatest assets and resources where we can provide pupils with concrete experiential learning opportunities to facilitate confidence building, the pupils trust of themselves and the community, and to develop the skills to effectively function in the outside world and develop a secure understanding of the need to keep themselves safe.
+The local environment and community are one of our greatest assets and resources where we can provide pupils with concrete experiential learning opportunities to facilitate confidence building.
+The pupils trust themselves and the community, and to develop the skills to function efficiently in the outside world and establish a secure understanding of the need to keep themselves safe.

-There are occasions where outside agencies will come into the school and support and inform, and reinforce the need to develop a sense of responsibility to others.
+There are occasions where outside agencies will come to the school and support and inform, and reinforce the need to develop a sense of responsibility to others.

-Although there are some specialist variations to the following description, Keys provide special or alternative education services broadly across the following types of school:
+Although there are some specialist variations to the following description, Keys provide unique or alternative education services broadly across the following types of school:

-(iii) Schools on the site of a Care Home
+- Schools on the site of a care home

-Pupils in these circumstances may have experienced difficultly previously in sustaining learning in mainstream provision.
-They may be considered as being hard to place children; or be at risk of being a Child Missing Education (CME) over a long term; or, be vulnerable because of learning or mental health challenges; or, be at risk of being criminalised, or, be permanently excluded; or, a combination of these conditions.
-Exclusion from mainstream or pupil referral units would usually arise because of challenging behaviours or criminal activities that place themselves, other pupils, or, staff at risk, and, because the school is not able to meet the pupils’ educational needs.
-Quite often these children are referred to us from local academies and PRUs where contracting the services of a Keys school is about pupil enrichment.
+Pupils in these circumstances may have experienced difficulty previously in sustaining learning in mainstream provision.
+They may be considered as being hard to place children; or be at risk of being a Child Missing Education (CME) over a long-term; or, be vulnerable because of learning or mental health challenges; or, be at risk of being criminalised, or, be permanently excluded; or, a combination of these conditions.
+Exclusion from mainstream or pupil referral units would usually arise because of challenging behaviours or criminal activities that place themselves, other pupils, or, the staff at risk, and because the school is not able to meet the pupils’ educational needs.
+Quite often these children are referred to us from local academies, and PRUs where contracting the services of a Keys school is about pupil enrichment.